AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 ### Request Transformations {#request-transformations}

 Request transformation rules allow you to modify incoming requests.
 The rules support setting, unsetting, and altering paths, query parameters, and headers (including cookies) based on various matching conditions, including regular expressions.
-You can also set variables, which can be referenced later in the evaluation sequence.
+You can also set variables, which can then be referenced later in the evaluation sequence.

-Use cases are varied, and include url rewrites for application simplification or mapping legacy URLs.
+Use cases are varied and include URL rewrites for application simplification or mapping legacy URLs.

 As mentioned earlier, there is a size limit to the configuration file so organizations with larger requirements should define rules in the `apache/dispatcher` layer.